lhwmich/starter-academic/content/authors/admin/_index.md

 ---
 I am PhD candidate in Public Affairs.
 I am interested in research questions at the intersection of energy policy, public perceptions and public health.
 My dissertation focuses on how institutions, public policies and individual perceptions influence decision-making and health outcomes, primarily in the energy policy domain.
 This dissertation utilizes a broad array of research methodologies, including survey research, mixed-methods research design, and empirical analysis using large data.

-My research projects fall into three main categories: (1) perceptions towards fossil fuel extraction; (2) unintended consequences of environmental regulations; and (3) impediments to health-seeking behaviors.
+My research projects fall into three main categories:

+1. perceptions towards fossil fuel extraction
+2. unintended consequences of environmental regulations
+3. impediments to health-seeking behaviors

 Currently, a large portion of my research portfolio is dedicated to understanding black lung disease.
 I am particularly focused on identifying the barriers to coal miners’ participation in federal healthcare screening programs, and evaluating the effect of energy policies on disease incidence rates.